Tony O'Connell: Bohemians

-In March 1969, he took the revolutionary step of buying out his contract with Dundalk to sign for Bohemians.
-In doing so, he became Bohs first ever professional after the club's members changed their 79-year-old constitution to allow payment to players.
+In March 1969, O'Connell took the revolutionary step of buying out his contract with Dundalk to sign for Bohemian F.C.
+In doing so, he became Bohemians' first ever professional after the club's members changed their 79-year-old constitution to allow payment to players.
 He made his debut for the club on 16 March in a 1–1 draw against his former club Dundalk.
-This decision by the members was vindicated the following season as Bohs won their first major silverware for 34 years with O'Connell scoring the winner in the 1970 FAI Cup Final against Sligo Rovers.
-Within a year of this success however, Tony hung his boots and retired from playing after 42 league appearances and 10 league goals for Bohs.
+This decision by the members was vindicated the following season as Bohs won their first major silverware for 34 years with O'Connell scoring the winner in the 1970 FAI Cup final against Sligo Rovers.
+However, within a year of this achievement, O'Connell had hung up his boots and retired from playing after 42 league appearances and 10 league goals for Bohemians.

 Post-playing career

+After he retired from playing, O'Connell remained involved with football as a manager.
+Initially, he was in charge of the Irish Schoolboy team.
+He later managed Tolka Rovers, winning the FAI Junior Cup in 1988–89.
+O'Connell then left Rovers to take charge at Ashtown Villa, a club that two of his nephews were involved in running.
+Under O'Connell, Ashtown qualified for the 1991 FAI Cup.
+Despite playing in the amateur Athletic Union League, the club beat both Dundalk and Derry City away to make the quarterfinals of the competition.

-This was not to be the end of Tony's association with Bohs though as he initiated the first ever shirt sponsorship in Irish football when his "Jodi" company appeared on the famous red and black jerseys.
-He would later sponsor the new stand in Dalymount Park that opened in October 1999 and is still known as the "Jodi Stand".
-He also kept involved in football as manager of the Irish Schoolboy team and later as manager of Ashtown Villa where in 1991, he knocked Derry City out of the FAI Cup in a famous win at the Brandywell.
+O'Connell's association with Bohs also continued after his playing career ended.
+In the early 1970s, he initiated the first ever shirt sponsorship in Irish football when his textile company, Jodi, appeared on the club's red and black jerseys.
+He was elected club president in 1993 and was part of the board that appointed Roddy Collins as manager in 1998.
+O'Connell would later sponsor a new stand in Dalymount Park, which opened in October 1999 as the "Jodi Stand", after he lobbied for grant aid to construct it.

 He also had a spell as Manchester City's Irish scout.
-In 1993, he was elected as Club President by the Bohemian members.
+In 1993, he was elected club president by Bohemians' members.
 During his tenure in that position, the club finished league runners-up on two occasions.
-He is still a member of Bohs to this day and had the honour of Honorary Life President bestowed upon him in 1999.
-A further honour followed in November 2007 when Tony was inducted into the Bohemian F.C.
+He is still a member of Bohs to this day and was made Honorary Life President in 1999.
+A further honour followed in November 2007 when O'Connell was inducted into the Bohemian F.C.
 Hall of Fame.
 Tony appeared at the Big Bohs Gig at the Olympia Theatre in Dublin alongside RTÉ's Joe Duffy and ex-boxer Bernard Dunne on 19 February 2011.